weareinreach/control-panel/README.md

 ├── public          # Static assets
-├── src             # All of the source code for the app ├── src/components  # React components used throughout the app ├── src/pages       # App's pages
+├── src             # All of the source code for the app ├── src/components  # React components used throughout the app ├── src/data        # Config like JSON data for properties, fields, etc ├── src/pages       # App's pages
 ├── src/utils       # Shared utilities
 └── src/server.js   # Express server used to serve the app in production